EzmOdeus/cenamix/README.md

-# Cenamix
+# CineMax

-Cenamix is a web application for discovering and watching movies, built with Next.js, TypeScript, and Tailwind CSS, and powered by the TMDB API.
+CineMax is a web application for discovering and watching movies, built with Next.js, TypeScript, and Tailwind CSS, and powered by the TMDB API.

 ## Features
 - Browse trending, top-rated, upcoming, and latest movies.